St Mewan CP School - Reading

 - To ensure all pupils complete structured phonics programmes by the end of Year 1.

 - To ensure intervention is made early to support those falling behind - a 'keep up, not catch up' approach.

-- To ensure late joiners to the school are supported in catching up with their peers.
+- To ensure late joiners to the school are supported in achieving to the same standard as their peers.

 - To ensure assessment is rigorous and identifies and provides support (where it is required) quickly.

-- To ensure reading progress is progressive and that attainment on KS1 and KS2 statutory assessments are in-line (or show an increase) with the same children’s phonic screening.
+- To ensure reading teaching is progressive and that attainment in KS1 and KS2 statutory assessments are at the very least in-line with (or show progress) against the same children’s phonic screening attainment.